ThatCooperLewis/olympus/README.md

 For running on a local Ubuntu machine, [refer to this guide](docs/local_setup.md)

-TODO - Crosstower API Setup, credentials.json
+TODO - Crosstower API Setup

 ## Components